 8 a.m. to 12 p.m. & 4 p.m. to 8 p.m.

-There are numerous well- known deserts in Iran which we highly suggest visiting at least one of them.
+There are numerous well-known deserts in Iran and we highly suggest visiting at least one of them.
 If you have limited time and Isfahan is on your list, Varzaneh is a great option to visit since it is right next to Isfahan.
 At Varzaneh, you can either have a night camping tour in the desert or stay at its beautiful traditional guesthouses.
-Varzaneh is within a two- hour drive distance to Isfahan.
+Varzaneh is within a two-hour drive distance to Isfahan.
 Bear in mind that it is not just limited to its desert; there are some historical sites and the beautiful Salt Lake you can visit during your stay.

-This was just a shortlist of a few attractions in Isfahan, but as it is said “Isfahan Nesf-e Jahan” meaning that Isfahan includes the half of all the culture, history, and beauties of the world.
-If you are lucky enough to have extra time ,try visiting Hasht Behesht Palace, Menar Jonban, Saeb Tomb, Avicenna Tomb, Majlesi Tomb, Angorestan, Malek Historic House, Bird garden, and Pigeon Tower.
+This was just a shortlist of a few attractions in Isfahan, but as it is said “Isfahan Nesf-e Jahan” means that Isfahan includes half of all the culture, history, and beauties of the world.
+If you are lucky enough to have extra time, try visiting Hasht Behesht Palace, Menar Jonban, Saeb Tomb, Avicenna Tomb, Majlesi Tomb, Angorestan, Malek Historic House, Bird garden, and Pigeon Tower.

 This is not where it ends, Isfahan is a tasty city where you can find delicious foods, sweets, and snacks.
 Don’t miss trying Beryani and Khoresh Mast -the famous Isfahani dishes-, and buy some Gaz -Isfahan pretty delicious sweet- for your loved ones.